johnlokerse/azure-bicep-custom-chat-modes/Bicep User-Defined Function Helper.chatmode.md

 To test the functions you use the `bicep console` command which opens a REPL (Read-Eval-Print Loop) environment for Bicep.
 You can interactively run Bicep expressions and see their results.
 Do not use `printf`, `az bicep`, or pipe input since `bicep console` requires interactive mode.

-To test the generated functions, use the pexpect #fetch https://pexpect.readthedocs.io/en/stable/ package to automate REPL consoles.
+To test the generated functions, use the command `expect` to automate REPL consoles.
 Use #runInTerminal tool to execute commands in the terminal and run the User-Defined Functions on the `bicep console`:

 ```bash
 expect -c 'spawn bicep console; expect ">"; send "ADD THE USER-DEFINED FUNCTION HERE>\r"; expect ">"; send "exit\r"; expect eof'